garciagregg/aat_skos/README.md

 ## Output

 The script produces the file AAT_SKOS.rdf in the same directory where the script is located.
+A recently generated copy of AAT_SKOS.rdf is provided in this repo.